marcos-acosta/worlds-worst-detective/src/posts/formalSystems.md

 One last thing to note is that we’re generally only interested in the truth value of _well-formed_ strings.
 We’re not interested in whether `pqq` is true, because it doesn’t make sense in our interpretation.
 Even a string like `-p-p-q---`, which _seems_ like it "should" be a theorem, is not well-formed in the P-Q System.
 Our system was not designed to represent the addition of three numbers, so this string doesn’t make sense in that very narrow context.
 We have a similar understanding in mathematics; it actually means something to say that `2+2=5` is false.
 It doesn’t really mean anything to discuss whether `+2(/=` is true or not.
 We use the idea of well-formed strings to "filter out" the truly meaningless strings.

-### Mindless symbol-pushing rules somehow capture truth
+### Mindless symbol-pushing rules somehow capture truth?

 At this point, it’s natural to philosophize a little bit about what’s actually happening when we use symbols and rules to represent reality and "truth".